 Description

-Are you looking to be more healthy or on a regular white/yellow fat weight loss journey but are unsure how your unique genetic body composition is affected by cardio and/or resistance training?
 If cardio exercise, which kind is best for your unique genetic body composition to burn the most calories — bicycling, stationary bike, elliptical, hiking, jogging, rowing machine, running, sports, steps/step machine, treadmill, walking, and/or workout classes (varies)?
 If resistance exercise, which kind is best for your unique genetic body composition to burn the most calories — calisthenics, isometrics, pilates, weightlifting/weight-training, and/or yoga?

 Exercise Intensity